Supplier Billing Options

 Consolidated Rate-Ready Billing

-Suppliers that choose the consolidated rate-ready billing option must furnish specific rate information to Duke Energy prior to the 25th of each month to be effective the following month.
+Suppliers that choose the consolidated rate-ready billing option must furnish specific rate information to Duke Energy Ohio prior to the 25th of each month to be effective the following month.
 Each supplier will have a limit of 40 different rates that may be in production at one time.
 Rates may be a fixed price per CCF.

-With the dual billing option, Duke Energy and the supplier provide separate bills to end-use customers for their respective charges.
-Both Duke Energy and the supplier are responsible for calculating its respective charges, preparing and sending its own bill to the end-use customer (including any applicable taxes), receiving and processing the end-use customer's payment, and remitting taxes to the appropriate taxing authorities.
+With the dual billing option, Duke Energy Ohio and the supplier provide separate bills to end-use customers for their respective charges.
+Both Duke Energy Ohio and the supplier are responsible for calculating its respective charges, preparing and sending its own bill to the end-use customer (including any applicable taxes), receiving and processing the end-use customer's payment, and remitting taxes to the appropriate taxing authorities.

-Both Duke Energy and the supplier are responsible for the accuracy of the charges and billing method.
-In the event Duke Energy revises or corrects the usage information used in billing the end-use customer, Duke Energy will inform the supplier of the change in usage information electronically via file transfer.
+Both Duke Energy Ohio and the supplier are responsible for the accuracy of the charges and billing method.
+In the event Duke Energy Ohio revises or corrects the usage information used in billing the end-use customer, Duke Energy Ohio will inform the supplier of the change in usage information electronically via file transfer.